 Hedgehogs are found all over Africa, Asia, and Europe.
 They love hanging out around the hedges of shrubs and trees, and their noses resemble those of hog—hence their name.

 Ancient Romans were the first people to domesticate hedgehogs.
 However, the modern domestication of these spiny critters began as recently as the 1980s.
 While there are numerous hedgehog species, the most popular one is the African pygmy hedgehog.
-This particular species measures between 6 and 8 inches long and has a 4-6 years lifespan.
+This particular species measures between 6 and 8 inches long and has a 4 to 6 years lifespan.

 Other popular pet hedgehog species include the long-eared hedgehog.